 This is known as a “directed donation” — meaning the egg donor directly chooses who they want to receive their eggs.
 This can be a great option for intended parents who want to have a continued relationship with their donor or who want to use eggs that they themselves are tied to biologically.

 But how do I find the best egg donor?

 Okay, so there are different paths to finding an egg donor, but you want the best egg donor out there.
 After all, you’re talking about making a baby, one of the most important decisions of your life.

 The best egg donor is going to be different for every single family, and you’re probably going to find your best donor isn’t the same as the donor your best friend might choose!
 Maybe you want a donor who is super creative, just like you.
 Or a donor who is outgoing.
 Or a donor who is really tall!

 In short, things can get pretty personal when it comes to finding an egg donor.

 Here are some of the things every intended parent should consider when making this important choice:

-- Will your fertility clinic work with your egg bank or donor agency?
-It may sound obvious, but not all clinics work with all egg donation banks or agencies.
+- Will your fertility clinic work with the egg donation partner?
+It may sound obvious, but not all clinics work with all egg donation partners.
 A simple check can save you a lot of headaches down the line.